LAAC-LSCP/ChildProject/docs/source/install.rst

 for similar issues on our GithHub (in `Issues <https://github.com/LAAC-LSCP/ChildProject/issues>`__ or `Discussions <https://github.com/LAAC-LSCP/ChildProject/discussions>`__).

-If this issue is related to a dependency of the package, we recommend that you ask the developers of the depdendency directly as you may get more accurate advice.
+If this issue is related to a dependency of the package, we recommend that you ask the developers of the dependency directly as you may get more accurate advice.

 If this issue is related to DataLad, please create an issue on `DataLad's GitHub <https://github.com/datalad/datalad/issues>`__.